In Karl Marx’s youthful and spirited defense of Mosel wine-growers the foretaste of a revolutionary career

 Does the state have the right to demand that families whose livelihood has for generations been based on viticulture turn to growing potatoes as the price of continued survival?

 Marx allows that fewer properties making better quality wine would likely improve the situation, tax or no tax, but does the state have the right to demand that families whose livelihood has for generations been based on viticulture turn to growing potatoes as the price of continued physical survival?
 Does any administration have the right to demand its citizens to arrange their lives in such a way so as to adapt to whatever institutions are presently in place in order to co-exist with them – to demand that a population “transform its customs, its rights, its kind of work and its property ownership to suit the administration”?
-Vine-growers, he argues, are “deeply pained by such proposals.”
+Vine-growers, he argued, were “deeply pained by such proposals.”

 Vineyards crowd the hillsides at a bend in the Mosel River near Trier